 1. Repeatability

 In the automotive industry, repeatability—or the ability to consistently produce identical parts—is crucial.
-Because automotive plastic injection molding typically relies on robust metal molds, the final molded automotive parts produced using the mold are practically identical.
+Because automotive plastic injection molding relies on robust steel or aluminum molds, the resulting plastic injection molding automotive parts are nearly identical in every production cycle.
 Some factors come into play with injection molding, but injection molding is a highly repeatable process if the mold has a good design and finishing.

 2. Scale and Cost